Seedheads in annual bluegrass greens reduce putting speed, consistency, playability and aesthetics. Photo by Zac Reicher/Bayer

 For all treatments, Proxy was applied at a rate of 5.0 fluid ounces/1,000 square feet (1.59 milliliters/square meter).
 Seedhead counts were done using a small piece of plywood with a circular cutout 4.0 inches (10.16 centimeters) in diameter.
 The plywood was gently tossed on the plots three times, and the seedheads showing in the hole were counted.
 The three subsamples were then averaged.

 The putting green used for this research was mowed with a Jacobsen Eclipse walk-behind mower at 0.125 inch (3.175 millimeters) with clippings collected.
-The green received fertilizer applications every other week in the summer months and monthly in the fall and spring (total 4.5 pounds nitrogen/1,000 square feet [219.70 kilograms/hectare] annually).
+The green received fertilizer applications every other week in the summer months and monthly in fall and spring (total 4.5 pounds nitrogen/1,000 square feet [219.70 kilograms/hectare] annually).
 Primo MAXX (trinexapac-ethyl, Syngenta) was applied alone throughout the growing season at a rate of 0.1 fluid ounce/1,000 square feet (0.318 liter/hectare) every two weeks.
 The experimental area was aerified every spring and fall with a John Deere Aercore 800 — 2- × 2-inch (5- × 5-centimeter) spacing with 0.5-inch (1.27-centimeter) (inside diameter) hollow tines.
 Light and frequent sand topdressing applications were applied to the green throughout the growing season.
 Irrigation and hand watering were applied as needed during the summer months to provide healthy annual bluegrass.

 Year 1: Mowing 1 to 3 days before Proxy application

-In 2015, the experimental design was a 4 × 3 factorial, randomized, complete block with four replications.
+In 2015, the experimental design was a 4 × 3 factorial, randomized complete block with four replications.
 Factors included delaying mowing before Proxy application (mowing the day of application as well as mowing 1, 2 and 3 days before application) and delaying mowing following Proxy application (delaying mowing until 1, 2 and 3 days after application) (Table 1).
 Mowing delays of 1 to 3 days before and after Proxy application did not significantly affect annual bluegrass seedhead production.

 Year 2: Mowing 3 to 12 days before Proxy application

-Because statistical differences were lacking in the 2015 results, the experimental design was adjusted in 2016 to a one-way treatment structure containing six treatments and arranged in a randomized, complete-block design with four replications.
-The objective of this experimental design was to explore a greater duration of mowing delay before Proxy application (mowing the day of application as well as a 3-, 6-, 9- and 12-day delay), and a control treatment without Proxy application (Table 2).
+Because statistical differences were lacking in the 2015 results, the experimental design was adjusted in 2016 to a one-way treatment structure containing six treatments and arranged in a randomized complete block design with four replications.
+The objective of this experimental design was to explore a greater duration of mowing delay before Proxy application (mowing the day of application as well as a 3-, 6-, 9- and 12-day delay) and a control treatment without Proxy application (Table 2).

 This greater duration of mowing delay before application was investigated to possibly allow the flag leaf to mature more fully.
-However, our results revealed that mowing delays of 3 to 12 days before Proxy application will not affect annual bluegrass seedhead production.
+However, our results revealed that mowing delays of 3 to 12 days before Proxy application did not affect annual bluegrass seedhead production.
 In contrast, on June 7, 2016 (3 weeks after Proxy application), all treatments that received Proxy had fewer seedheads than the untreated control.

 Year 3: Mowing 1 to 24 hours after Proxy application